smishra0722/crwn-clothing/README.md

 # crwn-clothing

 Crown CLothing is an E-Commerce Site for buying clothes.
-It has simple and minimal interface with Firebase integration.
+It has simple and minimal interface with Firebase integration and with stripe payment.
 App state is based on REDUX.

 ## Screenshots